-This vegan French onion dip recipe is rich and creamy with an irresistible combination of sweet and tangy flavor and a plethora of healthy caramelized onions.
+- This vegan French onion dip recipe is rich and creamy, with an irresistible combination of sweet and tangy flavors and a plethora of healthy caramelized onions.

 How to caramelize onions without oil